Martin Garrix: Philanthropy

 In May 2016, Garrix headlined an event in Los Angeles with all proceeds going to the non-profit organisation Fuck Cancer, dedicated to early detection, prevention and providing support to those affected by cancer.

 In November 2016, Garrix started his India tour with a special charity show in Mumbai with over 62,000 in attendance.
-Hosted at the Mahalaxmi Racecourse, the charity event's purpose was to educate Indian children, with the proceeds from the show being donated to Magic Bus, who will be supporting the education of 10,000 children across the country.
+Hosted at the Mahalaxmi Racecourse, the charity event's purpose was to educate Indian children, with the proceeds from the show being donated to Magic Bus, which was slated to support the education of 10,000 children across the country.

 On 24 February 2017, Garrix was announced as an "international friend" for SOS Children's Village in South Africa, a non-profit organisation that "builds families for orphaned, abandoned, and other vulnerable children around the world".
 Speaking to Billboard, he said "it is awful that so many children around the world don't have the support of a caring family".
 Following the Mexico earthquake in 2017, Garrix donated $10,000 of his fee as Ultra Mexico line up.

 On 28 February 2019, Garrix visited the SOS Children's Village in South Africa while on tour for Ultra South Africa.
 During his visit Garrix performed a one-hour DJ set to an excited crowd of 100 children and young people, some aged just three years old and accompanied by their SOS mothers.

 In September 2019, Garrix held a show in his home country the Netherlands with all proceeds going towards the War Child Holland Charity.
 During the show he raised more than €270,000.
 In June 2020, he appeared in a public service announcement alongside other celebrities for War Child, an organisation that supports and empowers the most vulnerable communities, focusing on children and their families.